Azure/azure-powershell/src/Storage/Storage.Management/help/Set-AzStorageFileContent.md

 ### Example 2: Upload all the files in the current folder
 ```
 PS C:\>$CurrentFolder = (Get-Item .).FullName
-PS C:\> $Container = Get-AzureStorageShare -Name "ContosoShare06"
+PS C:\> $Container = Get-AzStorageShare -Name "ContosoShare06"
 PS C:\> Get-ChildItem -Recurse | Where-Object { $_.GetType().Name -eq "FileInfo"} | ForEach-Object {
     $path=$_.FullName.Substring($Currentfolder.Length+1).Replace("\","/")
-    Set-AzureStorageFileContent -Share $Container -Source $_.FullName -Path $path -Force
+    Set-AzStorageFileContent -Share $Container -Source $_.FullName -Path $path -Force
 }
 ```

 This example uses several common Windows PowerShell cmdlets and the current cmdlet to upload all files from the current folder to the root folder of container ContosoShare06.
 The first command gets the name of the current folder and stores it in the $CurrentFolder variable.
-The second command uses the **Get-AzureStorageShare** cmdlet to get the file share named ContosoShare06, and then stores it in the $Container variable.
+The second command uses the **Get-AzStorageShare** cmdlet to get the file share named ContosoShare06, and then stores it in the $Container variable.
 The final command gets the contents of the current folder and passes each one to the Where-Object cmdlet by using the pipeline operator.
 That cmdlet filters out objects that are not files, and then passes the files to the ForEach-Object cmdlet.
 That cmdlet runs a script block for each file that creates the appropriate path for it and then uses the current cmdlet to upload the file.